-- The parent-member dies - The parent-member's hours of employment are so reduced that eligibility terminates - The parent-member's employment or coverage ends for any reason other than gross misconduct - The parent-member becomes divorced or legally separated - The child stops being eligible for coverage under the Plan as a dependent child.
+- · The participant dies: or - · The participant's hours of employment are so reduced that eligibility terminates; or - · The participant's employment or coverage ends for any reason other than gross misconduct; or - The participant becomes divorced or legally separated; or - The child stops being eligible for coverage under the Plan as a dependent child.

-The Plan offers COBRA continuation coverage to qualified beneficiaries only after the Plan Administrator has been notified that a qualifying event has occurred.
-When the qualifying event is the end of employment or reduction of hours of employment, or death of the member, the employer must notify the Plan Administrator of the qualifying event within 60 days.
-Information will be sent to the member, or family, if applicable, regarding the option to enroll in COBRA continuation coverage.
+The Plan offers COBRA continuation coverage to qualified beneficiaries only after the Plan Administr-ator has been notified that a qualifying event has occurred.
+When the qualifying event is the end of employment or reduction of hours of employment, or death of the participant, the employer must notify the Plan Administrator of the qualifying event within 60 days.
+Information will be sent to the participant, or family, if applicable, regarding the option to enroll in COBRA continuation coverage.

-For the other qualifying events (divorce of the participant and spouse or a dependent child's losing eligibility for coverage as a dependent child), you, the spouse or the dependent child must notify the Plan Administrator within 60 days after the qualifying event occurs.
+For the other qualifying events (divorce of the participant and spouse or a dependent child's losing eligibility for coverage as a dependent child), you, the spouse or the dependent child must notify the Fund Office within 60 days after the qualifying event occurs.
 You must send this notice to the COBRA Coordinator.
 You, the spouse or the dependent child must send this notice to: